ibm-cloud-docs/pattern-vpc-security/overview.md

 -   Posture management for a distributed environment, and
 -   Runtime detection and data enrichment

 Now within the context of this particular section, only runtime vulnerability and detection will be discussed.
-Cloud Workload Protection also has compliance components, and these are discussed in the Governance, Risk and Compliance section, Section 5.7
+Cloud Workload Protection also has compliance components, and these are discussed in the Governance, Risk and Compliance section.

 Please see the following link for information: [Key features of IBM Cloud Security and Compliance Center Workload Protection](https://docs/workload-protection?topic=workload-protection-key-features).
 This capability can also fall into a security mechanism known as Vulnerability Management.
 Information on this follows in the Vulnerability Management section.